KhronosGroup/glslang/README.md

 -------

 Test results should always be included with a pull request that modifies functionality.
-And since glslang is adding the ability to test with [Google Test](https://github.com/google/googletest) framework, please write your new tests using Google Test.
+And since glslang added the ability to test with [Google Test](https://github.com/google/googletest) framework, please write your new tests using Google Test.